Web-Feet/coasterdocs/blocks.md

 Link blocks are primarily used for URLs, this is useful for managing links to social media profiles and "read more" buttons.

-##Gallery

-The gallery block is used to manage a collection of images.

 ##Images

 The image block is used to display images on the front-end.
 Image blocks integrate with the file manager to allow users to select images from their library.

-##Videos